-5. Prescribed charges for water services
+4. Prescribed charges for water services

-All tariffs and or charges payable in respect of water services rendered by the municipality in terms of this by-law, including but not limited to the payment of connection charges, fixed charges or any additional charges or interest in respect of failure to pay such tariffs or charges on the specified date will be set by the municipality by a resolution passed by the Council in accordance with:

-- (i) its tariff policy;

-- (ii) any by-law in respect thereof; and

-- (iii) any regulations in terms of national or provincial legislation
+- (1) All applicable charges payable in respect of water services, including but not restricted to the payment of connection charges, fixed charges or any additional charges or interest will be set by the Municipal Council in accordance with: - (a) its Rates and Tariff policy; - (b) any by-laws in respect thereof; and - (c) any regulations in terms of national or provincial legislation; but - (2) Differences between categories of customers, users of services, types and levels of services, quantities of services, infrastructural requirements and geographic areas, may justify the imposition of differential charges.

-6. Availability charges for water services
+5. Availability charges for water services

-- (1) The municipality may, in addition to the tariffs or charges prescribed for water services actually provided, levy a monthly fixed charge, annual fixed charge or once-off fixed charge in respect of the provision of water services in accordance with- - (a) its tariff policy; - (b) any by-law in respect thereof; and - (c) any regulations in terms of national or provincial legislation - (2) Where a fixed charge is levied in terms of subsection (1), it shall be payable by every owner or consumer in respect of water services provided by the municipality to him, her or it, whether or not water services are used by him, her or it.
+- (1) The Municipal Council may, in addition to the charges determined for water services that have been actually provided, levy a monthly fixed charge, an annual fixed charge or only one fixed charge where water services are available, whether or not such services are consumed. - (2) Where a fixed charge is levied in terms of subsection 6(1), it shall be payable by every owner or consumer in respect of water services provided by the Municipality or its authorised agent to him, her or it, whether or not water services are used by him, her or it - (3) Availability charges will become payable: - (a) On transfer of a portion or erf to another owner (for a private development this is when a portion or erf is transferred.) - (b) When the service becomes available where a new service is provided by the legal water provider (Municipality or private entity.)

-Part 4 - Payment
+Part 3 - Payment